 Liver Detoxification –

 L-Ornithine is truly special, because it helps your body eliminate extra nitrogen and other types of waste.
-As mentioned before, it plays a major part in helping your body get rid of ammonia and can even stimulate tissue regeneration.9 So, how can you get a good amount of it from Plant Paradox-friendly foods?
+As mentioned before, it plays a major part in helping your body get rid of ammonia and can even stimulate tissue regeneration.9 So, how can you get a good amount of it from Gundry-approved foods?
 Well, honestly … it’s not too tough.
 Your basic animal proteins are going to be the best dietary sources of L-Ornithine – plain and simple.

 Pastured Grass-fed Meats and Omega-3 Eggs –